Matt1024961/webpack-5/src/ts/components/error/readme.md

 [message] - string, this is the content that will explain the error to the User.

 ## Additional:

-When this component is used, the application will be disabled if necessary.
+When this component is used, the application will be disabled if necessary, which is more than likely.